silnrsi/font-gentium/documentation/source/productsite/features.md

-Charis SIL is an OpenType-enabled font family that supports the Latin and Cyrillic scripts.
+Gentium Plus is an OpenType-enabled font family that supports the Latin, Cyrillic, and Greek scripts.
 It includes a number of optional features that may be useful or required for particular uses or languages.
 This document lists all the available features.

 These OpenType features are primarily specified using four-letter tags (e.g. 'cv17'), although some applications may provide a direct way to control certain common features such as small caps.
 For more information on how to access OpenType features in specific environments and applications, see [Using Font Features](http://software.sil.org/fonts/features).

 *Please note that Graphite support has been removed in the current release, but continues to be available in the version 5 fonts.
-See our [Previous Versions archive](http://software.sil.org/charis/download/previous-versions).*
+See our [Previous Versions archive](http://software.sil.org/gentium/download/previous-versions).*

 This page uses web fonts (WOFF2) to demonstrate font features and should display correctly in all modern browsers.
-For a more concise example of how to use Charis SIL as a web font see [Charis SIL Webfont Example](../web/CharisSIL-webfont-example.html).
+For a more concise example of how to use Charis SIL as a web font see [Gentium Plus Webfont Example](../web/GentiumPlus-webfont-example.html).
 For detailed information see [Using SIL Fonts on Web Pages](http://software.sil.org/fonts/webfonts).

 *If this document is not displaying correctly a PDF version is also provided in the documentation/pdf folder of the release package.*